<> <> <> <>

 Exercise habits

 Here's one you can actually control.
 As you can imagine, the more active you are, the higher your calories burned.
+While you're working out, especially with higher-intensity exercises like running or lifting weights, your body uses a ton of energy.

 But it doesn’t just stop there.
 There's also what's called the “afterburn effect,” where your body keeps torching calories post-workout as it recovers and repairs [4].